The Staff Says…

 Monday, March 12 #gardenchat host: Stacey Couch

-Stacey Couch is the Creative Media Coordinator for Growing Spaces LLC.
+Stacey Couch was the Creative Media Coordinator for Growing Spaces LLC.
 She wrangles social media, navigates our online presence, and harmonizes overall marketing efforts.
 Her background includes a degree in Conservation Biology, Evolution, and Ecology, and years working in the field studying ornithology and botany.
 More recently she’s worked for animal welfare non-profit organizations and...

 Continue reading »